makersacademy/bowling-challenge/README.md

 Task:
 =================
-Create a Twitter clone that will allow the users to post messages to a public stream.
-Technologies used: Ruby, Sinatra, Capybara, Rspec, JavaScript
+Create a Bowling score calculator for a single player Technologies used: Ruby, Sinatra, Capybara, Rspec, JavaScript

 Try it out online at: [http://kb-bowling.herokuapp.com/](http://kb-bowling.herokuapp.com/)